 Victims of alcohol poisoning may also suffer acute respiratory distress syndrome, a life-threatening condition caused by breathing fluids (such as vomit) into the lungs.
 Fluid accumulation in the lungs contributes to the lung’s inability to expand and take in sufficient oxygen, forcing blood oxygen levels to plummet rapidly.

 Binge drinking, defined as 4 or more drinks for women or 5 or more drinks for men in a short period of time.
 It typically leads to a blood alcohol concentration (BAC) that exceeds 0.08 g/dL, the legal limit for driving in all states.
 US adults who binge drink consume an average of about 8 drinks per binge, which can result in even higher levels of alcohol in the body.
 The more you drink the greater your risk of death.

-Binge drinking, or drinking large amounts of alcohol in a short period of time, is the cause of most alcohol poisoning cases.
+Binge drinking is the cause of most alcohol poisoning cases.
 Although public health organizations tend to focus on educating college students about the dangers of binge/weekend drinking, there are actually more men between the ages of 45 and 54 who die more from alcohol poisoning than young adults.
 In fact, 76 percent of alcohol poisoning deaths are men in this age bracket.

 The CDC constitutes binge drinking as “men consuming more than five drinks in less than two hours and women consuming four drinks in less than two hours”.
 The National Institute on Alcohol Abuse and Alcoholism quantifies binge drinking as drinking that produces a blood alcohol concentration reading of 0.08 grams percent or above in two hours or less.